Megaemce/AnnoyScript/posts/Web workers with React and TypeScript.md

 <div align="center"><img src="/img/shan_shui_worker_performance_after.png" alt="Ultra blobing fast increase in pace of the workers" class="subtextImg"/></div>

 > If you want to create your worker script on the fly without worrying about network request overhead, simply use Blob.
-The same applies to custom workers created in React.
+The same applies to custom workers created in React - pass the Blob-build URL object as the argument instead of regular path.

 ## Further optimalization
 Workers work best when you use them in line with the number of logical processors available to run threads on the user's computer.
-This number can be obtained by accessing the [Navigator](https://developer.mozilla.org/en-US/docs/Web/API/Navigator)'s [hardwareConcurrency](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/hardwareConcurrency) property
+This number can be obtained by accessing the [Navigator](https://developer.mozilla.org/en-US/docs/Web/API/Navigator)'s [hardwareConcurrency](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/hardwareConcurrency) property.
 ````js
 const concurrency = navigator.hardwareConcurrency
 ````